nokijfb/8389188babayagaisdfyigaqf/docs/about/about.md

 My interests span a wide range of technologies and programming languages, with a particular focus on Machine Learning (ML) and Artificial Intelligence (AI).
 While still building a strong foundation, I’ve decided to start with the basics.

 Currently, my focus is on full-stack web development.
-On the front-end, I’m learning JavaScript, while on the back-end, I’m working with Python due to its extensive libraries and frameworks, which are crucial for both present and future needs.
+On the front-end, I’m using JavaScript, while on the back-end, I’m working with Python due to its extensive libraries and frameworks, which are crucial for both present and future needs.

 I’m excited to embrace new opportunities in the ever-evolving world of programming and technology.